Granite Gear Vapor Trail Backpack Owner Review

 Performance

-From a weight / carry comfort perspective, this is the best pack I have ever used for <25 lbs loads, and the second most comfortable pack I have ever used for 25-35lbs (after the Osprey Aether 60).
+From a weight / carry comfort perspective, this is the second best pack I have ever used for <25 lbs loads after a demo pack from McHale , and the second most comfortable pack I have ever used for 25-35lbs (after the HcHale demo, and Osprey Aether 60).
 This is pretty amazing when you realize that this pack weights just over 2 lbs.
 I can't image going back to my sub-1lb ultra-light pack after using the Vapor Trail for a season.
 Padding is just the right amount.
 The "S" shape shoulder straps are very comfortable in a variety of positions though I would appreciate if they were maybe 1/2" longer.
 I actually find 20 lbs reasonably comfortable without using the hip strap!
 The hip strap is great.
 It is thick and stiff enough that I don't have to crank it down for it to sits on-top of my hips.
 Most hip belts require me to tight the belt so much that it hurts after several hours, or that it feels so loose that it feels unstable.
 The pack hugs my body and is very stable even when I am jumping between rocks.
 I have repeatedly forgotten that I had this pack on when carrying light loads (<22 lbs).
 I have found the material over the frame sheet and the inside of the straps to be reasonably effective at wicking.
 My back doesn't feel as sweat soaked as when I have used backpacks made from sil-nylon.
 That's not to say it's perfect, I would much prefer real ventilation and my back not to get wet at all.
 If the top of the pack is tightly packed, the load lifter help extend the effective torso length of the pack, which is otherwise bit short for me in the medium, and a bit too long in the large.

 So what's there not to like about this pack?
 It is not the most convenient pack I have used.
 Lets start with the Vapor Trail enormous extension collar.
 When the collar is fully extended the pack become unwieldy (the collar extended several inches above the head) and is only stability by the tightness of your packing and two strap which cross-cross over the top.
 I can't imagine using the pack with the extension collar fully extended...
 I would switch to a higher volume pack.
 As a result I believe a significant portion of the Vapor Trail's extension collar is useless fabric.
 Not only is this a waste of material and extra weight, but it also hinders access to the main pack bag.
 I repeatedly find myself fighting to the collar when I try to insert and remove items, especially larger items like my Bearicade Weekender bear canister.
 It is possible to jam the weekender in horizontally at the bottom of the pack, but I prefer to carry a canister vertically.
 I would suggest that while the Vapor Trail is able to hold more than 3600cu/in... that the pack is actually useful for loads between 2200-3100cu/in.
 The compression system of the main body is adequate for smaller loads.